The ultimate guide to dog friendly beaches near Adelaide

 If you’re looking for dog beaches in other Australian cities, check out our guide to dog friendly beaches in Sydney, Brisbane, and Melbourne.

-One of Adelaide’s best beaches for humans is also one of her best beaches for dogs.
-It’s on leash during the day throughout daylight savings time, but that’s just an excuse to pick up some speed yourself!
+One the most dog friendly beaches in Adelaide is also one of the best beaches for humans!
+Henley Beach is on leash during the day throughout daylight savings time, so you’ll just need to keep up with your energetic dog!

 There’s also lots of dog friendly cafes nearby, especially Malobo, which prides itself on being welcoming to out fluffy friends!
 They have a menu for dogs, and plan to bake and sell their own freshly baked dog treats in the near future.
 All Adelaide dog owners should check this place out.